rbawden/RoCS-MT/README.md

 `.tsv` versions of the files are available in the same directory, indicating the document ids of each sentence.

 ### Reference files
 The manually segmented, normalised texts were translated by professional translators into French, German, Czech, Ukrainian and Russian.
 They can be found in `ref/en-{fr,de,cs,uk,ru}`.
+We additionally include manual annotations of normalisation phenomena in `ref/RoCS-annotated.tsv`.

 N.B.
 Some postedition still needs to be done for some of the translators due to variants being included (for gender variation).